Employer disciplinary hearings & arbitration

 Union employees are entitled to union representation when dealing with their employers.
 If you find yourself at an impasse with your Union representative in regard to you matter, you may need make an unfair labor action complaint against your Union.

-At The Mark Law Firm, our experienced Labor Law Attorneys can help you repair relations with your Union or pursue administrative action to force the Union to properly represent your interests.
+At The Mark Law Firm, our experienced Labor Law Team can help you repair relations with your Union or pursue administrative action to force the Union to properly represent your interests.

 Failure to grant tenure cases